BabakRafian/projects/_posts/2018-05-22-Yelp-Dataset-Challenge.md

 the calculated matrix.
 In the following sections you will find the detailed explanation of each step and the model evaluation at the end.
-## RELATED WORK
-Previously with Yelp Dataset, Recommendation system based on Users Rating based comment has been developed since recommendation system is crucial topic in terms of academic and commercial interest.
-It takes significant attention in the area of data mining and machine learning in todays world.
-In our work, we only focus on the predicting positivity of users comment of restaurant in Yelp Dataset.
-Recommendation system can be analyzed under 3 main branch.
-Those are content-based Filtering (CB) , collaborative filtering (CF) and the hybrid system of content-based filtering and collaborative filtering [1].
-The idea behind content-based filtering algorithm is coming from similarities between predefined features for items and profile of users preferences [2].
-Whereas, Collaborative filtering technique depends on previous ratings from users to items.

 ## DATASET
 The data provided by Yelp is called “yelp review” dataset which is extracted from their database.
 The